bengentle10/bengentle10/README.md

 > **Creating solutions that drive real impact.**

-I'm passionate about developing **intelligent embedded systems** that bridge the gap between cutting-edge AI and resource-constrained hardware.
-My focus is on **Embedded AI and Hardware-Software Co-design**, where I optimize real-time AI inference on microcontrollers like **ARM Cortex-M** and **RISC-V** using advanced techniques.
+I'm drawn to the challenge of deploying **machine learning models** on resource-constrained devices.
+Training a neural network on a GPU cluster and then making it run efficiently on a microcontroller with 256KB of memory - that's the kind of problem I find compelling.
+My focus is **Embedded AI and Hardware-Software Co-design**, learning how to bridge **ARM Cortex-M** and **RISC-V** architectures with modern inference engines.

 ```cpp
 class EmbeddedAI_Engineer {